canopy-js/canopy-js/README.md

 One idea after another.
 But all this is hard to remember.
 It's hard to reconstruct what you read.
-What is easy to remember are trees.
+What's easy to remember are trees.
 Things that have a few parts.
 And each part might have a few more.
 Thus experts have hierarchy.
 They have categories, nicknames, and groups.
 But most of the time, they withhold them.
 They reveal just a listing of facts.
-But the listener also needs hierarchy.
+But the listener also needs structure.
-Without hierarchy, they wont recall.
+Without structure, they wont recall.
 So require that everything have structure.
 Limit the size of the chunks.
 Have each bit mention some few others.